getsentry/spotlight/README.md

 development, but also because we don't believe our production implementation of certain components is our final implementation.

-Ruight now the overlay consists of three components:
+Right now the overlay consists of three components:

 - Errors - very similar to Sentry
-- Traces - all transactions get clustered into a trace view, othewrise similar to Sentry
+- Traces - all transactions get clustered into a trace view, otherwise similar to Sentry
 - SDKs - simple data on which SDKs have streamed events up

 We do not render Replays, Profiling data, or Attachments currently.
 Profiles and Attachments feel useful, Replays less